 - Oversees the contract with the Medical Society of the State of New York's Committee for Physician Health (CPH) - a non-disciplinary program to identify, refer to treatment and monitor impaired physicians, and to assist physicians' return to safe practice; - Collects and maintains reports of medical malpractice claims filed in New York State and their dispositions.
-The OPMC reviews medical malpractice reports to identify potential misconduct that warrant further review and, as appropriate, investigation; - Oversees the administration of the New York State Physician Profile, a single source of public information about the education, training, practice, legal actions and professional activities of every physician licensed and registered to practice in New York State; - Supports all Board activities, including appointments, training, recruitment of medical experts and coordination of the procedures for the 62 committees of the Board that were convened in 2017; and - Educates the physician community and others on misconduct definitions, trends in investigative findings, and best practices to avoid misconduct.
-In 2017, the OPMC continued to provide educational programs to medical students, physician assistant students, local physician groups, and hospitals and their physicians.
+The OPMC reviews medical malpractice reports to identify potential misconduct that warrant further review and, as appropriate, investigation; - Oversees the administration of the New York State Physician Profile, a single source of public information about the education, training, practice, legal actions and professional activities of every physician licensed and registered to practice in New York State; - Supports all Board activities, including appointments, training, recruitment of medical experts and coordination of the procedures for the 63 committees of the Board that were convened in 2020; and - Educates the physician community and others on misconduct definitions, trends in investigative findings, and best practices to avoid misconduct.
+In 2020, the OPMC continued to provide educational programs to medical students, physician assistant students, county, state and specialty medical societies, as well as hospitals and their affiliated physicians, having completed 3 events reaching approximately 200 audience members.